esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 __CrossMgrVideo__ makes it easy to capture and analyze finish line video taken from inexpensive USB webcams.
 Video can be triggered manually, or automatically by CrossMgr.

+## Camera Compatability

+__CrossMgrVideo__ should work with any USB camera that supports [MJPEG](https://en.wikipedia.org/wiki/Motion_JPEG).
+MJPEG is a broadly supported by webcams, security cameras and other digital cameras.

+The camera must be a USB camera and plug in with a USB cable (the built-in camera in the computer works too).
+__CrossMgrVideo__ does not currently support IP cameras, that is, cameras without a USB cable that are connected to the network via a cable or wifi.

 ## Overview

 __CrossMgrVideo__ has two primary panes: